Soccer-Midfielder Coutinho extends contract with Liverpool

 Coutinho has scored 34 goals in 163 appearances since he joined the Merseyside club from Inter Milan in January 2013 and has played a pivotal role in Liverpool's solid first half of the season.

-Liverpool are fourth in the Premier League standings after 21 games, 10 points behind leaders Chelsea, who they face at Anfield next Tuesday.
-(Reporting by Shravanth Vijayakumar in Bengaluru)
+Liverpool are fourth in the Premier League standings after 22 games, 10 points behind leaders Chelsea, who they face at Anfield next Tuesday. ($1 = 0.7952 pounds) (Reporting by Shravanth Vijayakumar in Bengaluru)